-The district designates and authorizes the following employee as the ADA/Section 504 coordinator for employees for concerns regarding discrimination on the basis of a disability: Steve

-McLaren/Superintendent, 2911 CR H Lamesa, TX 79331, steve.mclaren@klondikeisd.net, 806-
+The district designates and authorizes the following employee as the ADA/Section 504 coordinator for employees for concerns regarding discrimination on the basis of a disability: Hailey White/Special Ed.
+Coordinator, 2911 CR H Lamesa, TX 79331, hailey.whiten@klondikeisd.net, 806-462-7332.

-462-7334.
 Questions or concerns relating to discrimination for any other reason should be directed to the Superintendent.